-Specialist Assessment Assessment Protocol DFFE Screening Tool Sensitivity Specialist Sensitivity Verification RFI Assessment Site Sensitivity Verification Requirements where a specialist Assessment is required but no Specific Assessment Protocol has been prescribed Low Sensitivity Low Sensitivity Noise Impact Assessment Protocol for specialist assessment and minimum report content requirements for noise impacts Low Sensitivity The results DFFE Screening Tool indicated that the noise theme has a Low Sensitivity.
+Specialist Assessment Assessment Protocol DFFE Screening Tool Sensitivity Specialist Sensitivity Verification specialist Assessment is required but no Specific Assessment Protocol has been prescribed Noise Impact Assessment Protocol for specialist assessment and minimum report content requirements for noise impacts Low Sensitivity The results DFFE Screening Tool indicated that the noise theme has a Low Sensitivity.
 The specialist stated that the status of these receptors (inhabited or uninhabited) needs to be confirmed (ground-truthed) in the EIA phase in order to effectively quantify the noise impacts of the WEF.
-However, confirmed the overall impact of the project is considered to be Medium Sensitivity ( Appendix G.3 of the DSR).
+However, confirmed the overall impact of the project is considered to be Medium Sensitivity (Appendix G.3 of the FSR).
 Flicker Impact Assessment Where a specialist assessment is required and no specific environmental theme protocol has been prescribed, the required level of assessment must be based on the findings of the site sensitivity verification and must comply with Appendix 6 of the EIA Regulations.
 Low Sensitivity The specialist has confirmed a low sensitivity.
 Traffic Impact Assessment Where a specialist assessment is required and no specific environmental theme protocol has been prescribed, the required level of assessment must be based on the findings of the site sensitivity verification and must comply with Appendix 6 of the EIA Regulations.
 No sensitivity identified by the screening tool Geotechnical Assessment Where a specialist assessment is required and no specific environmental theme protocol has been prescribed, the required level of assessment must be based on the findings of the site sensitivity verification and must comply with Appendix 6 of the EIA Regulations.
-No sensitivity identified by the screening tool
+No sensitivity identified by the screening tool Socio Economic Assessment Where a specialist assessment is required and No sensitivity identified by the screening tool